jspm/registry/README.md

 The registry also provides a service for overriding the `package.json` of existing repos.

+This is useful for enabling JSPM functionality in the `package.json` when direct access to the underlying repo is not possible.

 This is because JSPM uses the `package.json` for modular package configuration, including:

 * Setting the main entry point (`main`)